A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 Throw out your old pillows and donate the blankets to a local animal shelter.
 The less you have on your bed, the more likely you’ll make the bed each morning.

 Nothing makes your bedroom look tidy and clean than a made bed.

-8. I Put My Shoes and Coats Away
+8. Put Shoes and Coats Away

 This is one of my biggest pet peeves.
 I hate to see shoes thrown around a house.
 We take our shoes off at the door and put them away in the closet when we get home.
 I don’t like the idea of all the dirt and germs being dragged through my house.

 9. Dishes Are Either Washed or Put In The Dishwasher After Use

 It’s so easy to rinse, open the door and stick in the dish inside the dishwasher.
 Run the dishwasher at the end of night, and in the morning you’ll have clean dishes that will take you a few minutes to put away.

-10. I Put Things Away After Use
+10. Put Things Away After Use

 If everyone decided to leave things out or to put them somewhere where it didn’t belong, we’d collectively never be able to find anything.

-11. I Dust and Vacuum Regularly
+11. Dust and Vacuum Regularly

-If you dust and vacuum weekly, your house will remain cleaner and you’ll save time because you won’t have to do a major cleaning each time you do decide to clean.
+If you dust and vacuum weekly, your house will remain cleaner, and you’ll save time because you won’t have to do a major cleaning each time you do decide to clean.
 Things will stay presentable longer.

 Ultimately, I want to be respectful to the other people who I reside with.
-Therefore, for me, keeping a house clean, neat and orderly is a way in which I can demonstrate my respect for their living environment.
+Therefore, for me, keeping a clean home – neat and orderly is a way in which I can demonstrate my respect for their living environment.